ranitham/mindbody-laravel/src/docs/Api/StaffApi.md

 # **staffGetSalesReps**
 > \Nlocascio\Mindbody\Model\GetSalesRepsResponse staffGetSalesReps($RequestActiveOnly, $RequestLimit, $RequestOffset, $RequestSalesRepNumbers)

 This endpoint returns the basic details of the staffs that are marked as sales reps.

+This endpoint returns the basic details of the staffs that are marked as sales reps.